afrimedqa/afrimedqa-vlmeval/README.md

 Claude and GPT-5 are accessed via Azure AI Foundry.
 The `AzureFoundryVLM` class (for Claude) and `AzureFoundryOpenAIWrapper` class (for GPT-5) are registered in `vlmeval/api/azure_foundry.py`.

-Deployment names are resolved at runtime from environment variables — they never appear in configs or code:
+Deployment names are resolved at runtime from environment variables:

 ```json
 {